tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 ```
 > 2

-We can create accessor functions to operate on a given list:
+We can create accessor functions to operate on a given list (by passing the list the appropriate selector function):

 ```javascript
 const